-In chapter 25 of the book Indistractable: How to Control Your Attention and Choose Your Life, Eyal stresses the importance of the ‘self image.’
+In chapter 25, Eyal stresses the importance of the ‘self image.’
 He tells us that the way we think of ourselves has a profound impact on how we deal with distractions and unintended behaviors.

 - In 2011, a group of psychologists from Stanford University designed a study to test the effects of priming individuals to think of themselves in slightly different ways.